Why Yama

 Most stablecoins depeg if USDC depegs.
 Yama is the opposite--if USDC depegs, Yama is not directly affected, but if USDT depegs, Yama depegs.

-This means that Yama is less exposed to US government intervention than the many stablecoins that are pegged to USDC.
 Yama is arguably less prone to depegging than very decentralized stablecoins such as Liquity thanks to the liquidity provided by the PSM.